Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

 \subsection{Relation to Other Types of Performance Curves}

 We briefly discuss the relation of learning curves to other types of curves and problem settings.
-These curves are fundamentally different from learning curves, and therefore a more detailed coverage is beyond our scope.
-Fig.~\ref{fig:performancecurves} shows various types of learning curves.
+These curves are fundamentally different from learning curves, and therefore, a more detailed coverage is beyond our scope.